kylebakerio/stats-in-vr/README.md

 ```

 ### no targets
-improves performance
+No red/green numbers when above/below min/max threshholds.
+In some cases may significantly improve performance, because no string -> number coercion needed every tick if you don't need to do an equation on it.
 ```html
 <a-scene vr-super-stats="notargets:true;"></a-scene>
 ```

 ### custom targets
-shoot high, or shoot low, based on your platform
+shoot high, or shoot low, based on your platform and app.
 ```html
 <a-scene vr-super-stats='targetmin:{"fps":59};targetmax:{"raf":30}'></a-scene>
 ```